 The difference with jet ski cruise control is that you need to hold the throttle in to keep moving.

 You set the speed you want to cruise on a jet ski, but you must hold the throttle in, or it won’t work.
-I know this sounds like it defeats the whole point, but they do this for the “just in case” you fall off the jet ski it won’t keep going.
-The good news is that the throttles on jet skis are easy to hold all the way in, so it’s not a problem.
+I know this sounds like it defeats the whole point, but they do this for the “just in case” you fall off the watercraft, it won’t keep going.
+The good news is that the throttles are easy to hold all the way in, so it’s not a problem.

 You also adjust the speeds you cruise at by pushing buttons on the handlebars.

 Slow Speed Mode, No Wake Mode And 5MPH Mode

 Slow speed mode, 5MPh mode, or No Wake Mode is cruise control but with a max speed of 5mph.

 This is nice to have if you dock your jet ski at a marina with strict speed limits.

 Many of the models that have Slow Speed Mode also allow you to adjust the speed from 1mph up to 5mph.
 I mention this as I know many marinas are super picky, and even if you do the speed limit of 5mph to the passer-by, it looks like you’re going faster than you are and can upset some.
 The idle speed of a jet ski is about 4mph, but that is still too fast for some marina and doing 1 or 2mph appeases them.